 Aapo Häkkinen (1976) began his musical education as a chorister at Helsinki Cathedral.
 He took up the harpsichord at the age of 13, studying with Elina Mustonen and Olli Porthan (organ) at the Sibelius Academy.
 From 1995 to 1998 he studied with Bob van Asperen at the Amsterdam Sweelinck Conservatory and from 1996 to 2000 with Pierre Hantaï in Paris.
 He was also fortunate to enjoy the generous guidance and encouragement of Gustav Leonhardt.

 Immediately after obtaining his diploma in 1998, Aapo Häkkinen won second prize and the VRT prize at the Bruges International Harpsichord Competition.
 He was also awarded the Norddeutscher Rundfunk special prize Musikpreis 1997 for his interpretations of Italian music.
-Aapo Häkkinen has appeared as soloist in Scandinavia, Holland, Belgium, France, Germany, Austria, Switzerland, England, Ireland, Italy, Spain, Luxembourg, Portugal, Hungary, Estonia, Russia, Poland, Slovenia, Croatia, Slovakia, Bulgaria, Turkey, Israel, Japan, the United States, Mexico, and Brazil (Festival de La Roque-d'Anthéron, Konzerthaus Berlin, Brühler Schlosskonzerte, Dresdner Musikfestspiele, Wartburgkonzerte Eisenach, Göttinger Händel-Festspiele, Kölner Philharmonie, Rheingau Musik Festival, Bachfest der Neuen Bachgesellschaft, Musica Bayreuth, Greifswalder Bachwoche, London Lufthansa Festival, Flanders Festival, Antwerp Augustinus Muziekcentrum, Bergen Festival, Eszterháza Haydn Festival, Washington Library of Congress, Copenhagen Tivoli Festival, St Petersburg Early Music Festival, Riga Bach Festival, Warsaw Philharmonia, Cracow Philharmonia, Forum Musicum Wroclaw, Poznan Baroque, Festival Arte Sacro Madrid, Festival de Música Antigua de Sevilla, Semana de Música Antigua de Estella, Culturgest Lisbon, Bolzano Festival, Antonio il Verso Palermo, Breice Festival, Radovljica Festival, Zagreb Baroque Festival, Varadin Baroque Evenings, Bachfest Ankara, Israel Festival, Musashino Cultural Foundation, Hyogo Performing Arts Center, Festival Internacional Cervantino, Festival de Morelia, Tallinn Baroque Festival, Kuhmo Chamber Music, Helsinki Festival, Turku Music Festival, Lahti Organ Festival...)
+Aapo Häkkinen has appeared as soloist in Scandinavia, Holland, Belgium, France, Germany, Austria, Switzerland, England, Ireland, Italy, Spain, Luxembourg, Portugal, Hungary, Estonia, Russia, Poland, Slovenia, Croatia, Slovakia, Bulgaria, Turkey, Israel, the United States, Mexico, Brazil, Japan, and Vietnam (Festival de La Roque-d'Anthéron, Konzerthaus Berlin, Brühler Schlosskonzerte, Dresdner Musikfestspiele, Wartburgkonzerte Eisenach, Göttinger Händel-Festspiele, Kölner Philharmonie, Rheingau Musik Festival, Bachfest der Neuen Bachgesellschaft, Musica Bayreuth, Greifswalder Bachwoche, London Lufthansa Festival, Flanders Festival, Antwerp Augustinus Muziekcentrum, Bergen Festival, Eszterháza Haydn Festival, Washington Library of Congress, Copenhagen Tivoli Festival, St Petersburg Early Music Festival, Riga Bach Festival, Warsaw Philharmonia, Cracow Philharmonia, Forum Musicum Wroclaw, Poznan Baroque, Madrid Auditorio Nacional, Festival de Música Antigua de Sevilla, Semana de Música Antigua de Estella, Culturgest Lisbon, Gulbenkian Música, Musik Meran, Bolzano Festival, Antonio il Verso Palermo, Breice Festival, Radovljica Festival, Zagreb Baroque Festival, Varadin Baroque Evenings, Bachfest Ankara, Israel Festival, Musashino Cultural Foundation, Hyogo Performing Arts Center, Festival Internacional Cervantino, Festival de Morelia, Tallinn Baroque Festival, Kuhmo Chamber Music, Helsinki Festival, Turku Music Festival, Lahti Organ Festival...)